Neppington/Neppington.github.io/README.md

 ---

 ### Preface: Static websites, and Jekyll
-> You may have noticed that, if you visit your current GitHub page, your layout looks... bland.
-Don't fret, as GitHub has Jekyll (a static site generator) capabilities built-in!
-You'll be able to easily customize the look of your website in no time.
->Other than that, why static websites?
+> Why static websites?
 Etter's take on the matter is pretty simple: static websites are **fast, simple, portable, and secure**:
 > * Static websites are **portable**, in which can be hosted almost everywhere (GitHub Pages included), and contain no dependencies on servers, databases, or applications.
 > * Since static sites *just serve page data,* there's no need to dynamically process any elements, making them **fast and digestible** for most computer hardware
 > * Due to their structure, they're **secure and very easy to edit on the fly**
 >
-> These beneficial attributes of static websites are the what create this principle of using static websites over other styles of content delivery.
+> These beneficial attributes of static websites are the what create this **principle of using static websites over other styles of content delivery**.
 In order to make anything more than basic static sites, Etter highly recommends utilizing a **static site generator**, such as Jekyll.
-Jekyll's basic functions that we'll make use of are filling it with content (using Markdown, our lightweight markup language of choice) and applying a theme (using the sample templated HTML and CSS provided by GitHub).
+Jekyll's basic functions that we'll make use of are **filling it with content (using Markdown, our lightweight markup language of choice) and applying a theme (using the sample templated HTML and CSS provided by GitHub)**.
 For more advanced functionalities of Jekyll, refer to [More Resources](#more-resources) for a video series tutorial for it!

 Now, let's get to sprucing up your website!

-### Integrating Jekyll themes with your GitHub Page
+### Integrating site themes with your GitHub Page
 1. Go to your repository homepage.
 2. Select the **Settings** tab.
 3. Scroll below to find the **GitHub Pages** section in the Options submenu.